lariosm/lariosm.github.io/CS460/HW2/index.md

 }
 ```

-One of the core basic functions I've written (```dispenseChange()```) ensures that change is being dispensed properly.
+One of the core basic functions I've written, ```dispenseChange()```, ensures that change is being dispensed properly.
 Eventually, it would also use jQuery functions to check if a checkbox for, say $50 bills, is checked so it knows whether or not to dispense $50 bills to the user.
 ```javascript
 function dispenseChange() {
   while(credit != 0) {